 Cleaning your print heads will be an important part of your regular printer maintenance routine, especially if you need your laser printer cleaner.
 Most modern printers will automatically institute a print head cleaning process somewhere in the settings menu.
 If your printer does not allow this option in the settings, many third-party software suites can initiate the print head cleaning process.
 Modern printers can also automatically perform other maintenance tasks, such as aligning the print heads.
 Be sure to clean and align the print heads every few months for optimum efficiency.

 You should also manually clean both the exterior and interior of a printer.
 This cleaning process will differ depending on your printer type, laser or inkjet, and the individual printer model.
 You can never go wrong, however, with a simple microfiber cloth.
 Many printers can also handle a bit of isopropyl alcohol.
 Make sure the printer has been powered down before opening it up to clean the interior components.

 If you see broken lines or no lines at all, you may have a nozzle-related issue.

 What are the must-haves for a printer maintenance kit?

 You should make sure you have paper, for running test pages, some microfiber cloth pieces for cleaning, and a bottle of isopropyl alcohol.
-There are many dedicated printer kits available for purchase that include these and other items of use.
+Many dedicated printer kits are available for purchase, including these and other items of use.

 Do I need a dedicated printer maintenance kit?

-You can normally get by with DIY printer maintenance kits but some laser printers do require complex maintenance procedures, which can be simplified by using a purpose-built kit.
+You can normally get by with DIY printer maintenance kits, but some laser printers require complex maintenance procedures, which can be simplified using a purpose-built kit.

 Why should I maintain my printer?